qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 It is possible to store several 'layers' in one vector dataset.
 For example, fields, forests and lakes can be stored in one vector.
 An adjacent forest and lake can share the same boundary, but they have separate attribute tables.
 It is also possible to attach attributes to boundaries.
 An example might be the case where the boundary between a lake and a forest is a road, so it can have a different attribute table.

 The 'layer' of the feature is defined by the 'layer' inside GRASS.
 'Layer' is the number which defines if there is more than one layer inside the dataset (e.g., if the geometry is forest or lake).
 For now, it can be only a number.
 In the future, GRASS will also support names as fields in the user interface.

-Attributes can be stored inside the GRASS :file:`LOCATION` as dBase or SQLite3 or in external database tables, for example, PostgreSQL, MySQL, Oracle, etc.
+Attributes can be stored inside the GRASS :file:`LOCATION` as dBase,  SQLite3 or in external database tables, for example, PostgreSQL, MySQL, Oracle, etc.

 .. index::